mboy29/NetPractice_42/README.md

 ### LEVEL 01 :

-In order for my PC and my little brother's to communicate, the two interface need to have the same subnet mask and have IP addresses from the same rang (same goes for connecting my Mac and my little sister's computer):
+My PC and my little brother's computer need to have the same subnet mask and IP address range before they can communicate (the same applies for my Mac and my sister's computer):
 - 104.96.23.1 - 104.96.23.254 /24 ;
 - 221.191.0.1 - 221.191.255.254 /16.

 ![alt text](https://github.com/mboy29/NetPractice_42/blob/main/Levels/level01-2.png)

 ### LEVEL 02 :

-Same goes for this level :
+The same applies to this level :
 - 92.168.1.1 - 92.168.1.2 /30 ;
 - 192.168.65.193 - 192.168.65.222 /27.